 Gold has shaped the very landscape of America.
 Promising wealth, glory and a chance at a dazzling new life, it drew thousands of people to the western United States in the mid to late 1800s, facilitating a rapid economic growth that forever changed the young country.
-The immense amount of gold mined during the gold rush, particularly in California, spurred Congress to establish the San Francisco Mint in 1854, which struck $6.8 million worth of coins in its first year.
+The immense amount of gold mined during the California gold rush, spurred Congress to establish the San Francisco Mint in 1854, which struck $6.8 million worth of gold coins in its first year.
 The coins and ingots produced during this time represent an important shift in American history and are among the most coveted and collectible in the numismatics market.

 Many factors determine a coin's worth; mintage, condition and design are some determinants.
 However, what makes a coin highly desirable is, more than anything, the story behind it.
 Perhaps the most captivating story of American coinage is the infamous S.S.
 Central America shipwreck and the remarkable recovery of its gold rush-era treasure worth over $100 million.
 Join us as we delve into the story of this famous “Ship of Gold” and her renowned contents.

 Mid-19th century America was experiencing gold fever.
 The California Gold Rush had attracted throngs of miners hoping to strike it rich.
 With the sudden windfall of wealth from mining prospects, came the need for rapid distribution.
-During this boom, the U.S. economy had quickly become reliant on the continuous flow of this shiny new capital, and it was constantly being mined and then transferred to other parts of the country, either in coin or ingot form.
+During this boom, the U.S. economy had quickly become reliant on the continuous flow of this shiny new capital, and it was constantly being mined and then transferred to other parts of the country, either in gold coin or gold ingot form.

 The popular mode of transportation for such precious cargo was steamship.
 One ship, the side-wheel steamer S.S.
 Central America, was launched in 1853 to move gold in continuous service on the Atlantic leg of the Panama Route between New York and San Francisco.
 Up until September 9, 1857, the S.S.
 Central America had made 43 successful round trips.
 On that fateful day, however, the ship was caught in a strong hurricane off the coast of the Carolinas.
 She would eventually sink along with her 10 short tons of gold on board, unable to withstand the storm’s raging winds and churning waves.
 Many of her hundreds of crew members and passengers perished, including Captain William Herndon, and the ship would remain at the bottom of the Atlantic Ocean for the next 130 years.